BabyCattleyaGP/rails-rspec/README.md

 ## Description

-This is an implementation of ruby on rails with BDD principle using rspec.
+This is an implementation of ruby on rails with basic rspec.

 Ruby style guide : [style_guide](https://github.com/github/rubocop-github/blob/master/STYLEGUIDE.md).